Qualys/community/dlreports/readme.md

 This is example scripts for downloading and correlating different report types in Qualysguard API.
 It's made up of two main perl scripts and multiple shell scripts (one shell script for every set of 3 reports you wish to correlate).

-Before using these scripts you must setupt the set of 3 reports (one Scorecard, One Patch, and One Scan/Vulnerability report) named very carfeully the SAME thing (for example "DataCenter Linux Scorecard Report, DataCenter Linux Patch Report, DataCenter Linux Vuln Report") and using the exact same Asset Groups or Asset Tags.
-Otherwise the combiend report will produce data that doesn't match appropriately.
+Before using these scripts you must setup the set of 3 reports (one Scorecard, One Patch, and One Scan/Vulnerability report) named very carfeully the SAME thing (for example "DataCenter Linux Scorecard Report, DataCenter Linux Patch Report, DataCenter Linux Vuln Report") and using the exact same Asset Groups or Asset Tags.
+Otherwise the combined report will produce data that doesn't match appropriately.

 cr.pl
 ==========